practicalli/clojure/thinking-functionally/pure-functions.md

 # Pure functions

-A function is considered pure if it causes no side effects as well as not being affected by other functions.
+A function is considered pure if does not side effects or is affected by side causes.
+A pure function does not change any other part of the system and is not affected by any other part of the system.

 When you pass arguments to a function and that function returns a value without interacting with any other part of the system, then that function is considered pure.